ESMValGroup/ESMValCore/doc/esmvalcore/fixing_data.rst

 known errors that can be fixed automatically.

 .. note::
   **CMORization as a fix**.
-As of early 2020, we've started implementing cmorization as fixes for observational datasets.
-Previously, cmorization was an additional function implemented in ESMValTool.
+As of early 2020, we've started implementing CMORization as fixes for observational datasets.
+Previously, CMORization was an additional function implemented in ESMValTool.
-  This meant that users always had to store 2 copies of their observational data: both raw and cmorized.
+  This meant that users always had to store 2 copies of their observational data: both raw and CMORized.
-  Implementing cmorization as a fix removes this redundancy, as the fixes are applied 'on the fly' when running a recipe. **ERA5** is the first dataset for which this "cmorization on the fly" is supported.
+  Implementing CMORization as a fix removes this redundancy, as the fixes are applied 'on the fly' when running a recipe. **ERA5** is the first dataset for which this 'CMORization on the fly' is supported.
+  For more information about CMORization, see:
+  `Contributing a CMORizing script for an observational dataset <https://esmvaltool.readthedocs.io/en/latest/esmvaldiag/observations.html>`_.

 Fix structure
 =============